-- Respiratory complications are always present (early onset; frequent exacerbation).
+- Respiratory complications are frequent.
 Respiratory muscles weakness can compromise pump function of the respiratory system, upper airway muscles tone and efficiency of secretion clearance.
-The respiratory consequences are secretion retention, upper airway obstruction, nocturnal and daytime hypoventilation. - Respiratory infections (i.e., tracheobronchitis or pneumonia) are the most frequent cause of acute respiratory failure and require early management.
-Low threshold for empiric antibiotic therapy is recommended for chest infections. - If no infectious cause of acute respiratory failure is evident, consider non-infectious causes (e.g., pneumothorax or atelectasis). - Collect respiratory symptoms and monitor SpO2 levels via pulse oximetry; even mild hypoxaemia (e.g., SpO2 <95% in room air) is a concern and requires a chest x-ray and a blood gas analysis test.
+The respiratory consequences are secretion retention, upper airway obstruction, nocturnal and finally daytime hypoventilation. - Respiratory infections (i.e., tracheobronchitis or pneumonia) are the most frequent cause of acute respiratory failure and require early management.
+Low threshold for empiric antibiotic therapy is recommended for chest infections. - If no infectious cause of acute respiratory failure is evident, consider non-infectious causes (e.g., pneumothorax or atelectasis).
+Collect respiratory symptoms and monitor SpO2 levels via pulse oximetry; even mild hypoxaemia (e.g., SpO2 <95% in room air) is a concern and requires a chest x-ray and a blood gas analysis test.
 Chest x-ray may be difficult to interpret, especially in the presence of scoliosis.
 In this case chest CT scan may be useful in order to rule out pneumothorax, pneumonia or atelectasis.
 If even chest CT scan does not show any cause for acute RF, it is useful to deepen the examination by administering contrast medium to exclude a pulmonary thromboembolism. - NIV is often required.
-In addition, cough assist device (MI-E) help to clear airways secretions.
+In addition, assisted coughing (i.e., breath-stacking techniques with an Ambu bag combined with compression of the chest wall or abdomen) or cough assist device (MI-E) help to clear airways secretions.
 Use the patient's home equipment when available. - O2 must never be used without associating it with NIV.
 If supplemental oxygen is required titrate oxygen therapy to achieve SpO2 94-98% and monitor CO2. - In case of an acute, reversible event intubation and invasive ventilation is indicated when NIV failure occurs (unless there is a known advance directive stating otherwise).
 When indicated tracheal intubation must not be delayed.
 Consider that in these patients tracheal intubation may be difficult due to jaw ankylosis, atrophy of the masseter muscle and/or other masticatory muscles, macroglossia or limited mobility of the cervical spine. - After recovery from the acute illness, these patients should be promptly extubated to NIV combined with MI-E. Tracheotomy can be evaluated in particular in patients with severe bulbar dysfunction.
 However, in the acute phase it should be considered only in the case of multiple failures of weaning protocol including preventive application of NIV combined with MI-E after extubation.